AliceWonderMiscreations/CCM/docs/ClassLoader.md

 If the web application needs to change that search order, the order needs to be changed within the application auto-loader script *before* anything else:

-    $newsearchpath = 'custom:stable';
+    $newsearchpath = 'devel:stable';
     $CCM->changeDefaultSearchPath($newsearchpath);

-That will cause the class to look for matches in the `custom` branch first, and then the `stable` branch, and it will not look in the `local` or `devel` branches at all.
+That will cause the class to look for matches in the `devel` branch first, and then the `stable` branch, and it will not look in the `local` or `custom` branches at all.